kadirahq/flow-router/README.md

 > We named this function as `withReplaceState` because, replaceState is the underline API used for this functionality.
 Read more about [replace state & the history API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).

+#### FlowRouter.reload()

+FlowRouter routes are idempotent.
+That means, even if you call `FlowRouter.go()` to the same URL multiple times, it only activates in the first run.
+This is also true for directly clicking on paths.

+So, if you really need to reload the route, this is the API you want.

 ## Difference with Iron Router

 Flow Router and Iron Router are two different routers.
 Iron Router tries to be a full featured solution.
 It tries to do everything including routing, subscriptions, rendering and layout management.